 IMPACT OF TESTOSTERONE REPLACEMENT THERAPY ON SPERM HEALTH

 TRT can be life-changing for men who experience symptoms caused by low testosterone.
 Testosterone therapy provides incredible benefits ranging from improving mood, energy, and libido, helping you feel like yourself again.
 TRT can help restore youthful stamina due to declining testosterone and even increase sex drive and potentially mitigate erectile dysfunction.
-However, on its own, testosterone replacement therapy may cause a decreased sperm production in some people.
+However, on its own, testosterone replacement therapy may cause decreased sperm production in some people.

 Testosterone is produced through a complex process of hormone interactions.
 When a man takes medication to counter low levels of testosterone, the process is disrupted.
 As a result, the body stops producing testosterone and sperm.
-Depending on how long one is on medication (exogenous testosterone), an individual may experience low or zero sperm count.
+Depending on how long one is on medication (exogenous testosterone), an individual may experience a low or zero sperm count.

 Human Chorionic Gonadotropin (hCG) therapy can help preserve sperm health in men undergoing TRT as hCG increases testosterone in the testes.
 By completing the hCG and testosterone replacement therapy cycle, there should be a significant improvement in testosterone levels.